How to prepare for Florida’s 2025 Back-to-School Sales Tax Holiday

 - Retailers Required to Participate?
 Yes, if you sell qualifying items

-What Is Florida’s Sales Tax Holiday?
+What Is Florida’s sales tax holiday?

 Since the enactment of House Bill 7031, [1] Florida’s 2025 Back-to-School Sales Tax Holiday runs from Aug 1 through Aug 31.
 During this period, sales tax is not due on qualifying items within the listed price thresholds.
 The holiday is now annual every August.